metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_bucket_topic_v1_manifest.md

 Optional:

 - `disable_verify_ssl` (Boolean) Indicate whether the server certificate is validated by the client or not
-- `send_cloud_events` (Boolean) Send the notifications with the CloudEvents header: https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/aws-s3.md Supported for Ceph Quincy (v17) or newer.
+- `send_cloud_events` (Boolean) Send the notifications with the CloudEvents header: https://github.com/cloudevents/spec/blob/main/cloudevents/adapters/aws-s3.md

 <a id="nestedatt--spec--endpoint--kafka"></a>